Welcome to

 the closest thing

 no longer exist.
-The places bare little resemblance to their former
+The locations bare little resemblance to their former

 My oldest panoramic photo has a date of